Ed-Fi-Alliance-OSS/Data-Management-Service/docs/API-SCHEMA-DOCUMENTATION.md

 # API Schema Documentation

 The `ApiSchema.json` file represents the API schema for the Ed-Fi DMS.
+It is an interpretation of the Ed-Fi Data Standard, providing options and rules that help in building a REST API definition consistent with the API definition generated out of the original Ed-FI ODS/API.
+Embedded within this file, each domain entity has a [JSON Schema](https://json-schema.org/) definition that can be used for level 1 validation of incoming `POST` and `PUT` requests.

 The file contains two main sections:

 1. `projectSchemas`
 2. `projectNameMapping`

+This file is embedded in the DLL provided by NuGet package `EdFi.DataStandard51.ApiSchema`.

 ## projectSchemas

 This section is a collection of ProjectNamespaces mapped to ProjectSchema objects.
 It contains the detailed schema information for each project in the API.

 ```json
 {